 The 5 November is fast approaching.
-For us, it’s an excuse to drink hot chocolate in front of a roaring fire and to watch lots of pretty and colourful firework displays.
-However, for the majority of our furry companions, this time of year is very frightening and stressful for them.
+An enjoyable time for most of us but, for the majority of our furry companions, this time of year is very frightening and stressful for them.
 There are plenty of precautions you can take to try to reduce the stress and anxiety that they feel.

-Ensure the last walk of the day for your dog is in daylight to avoid the chance of seeing or hearing any fireworks while you are out.
+For your dogs, ensure their last walk of the day is in daylight to avoid the chance of seeing or hearing any fireworks while you are out.

-For your cats, if they are wanderers, get them home early and well before daylight goes.
+For your cats, if they are wanderers, get them home and safe early and well before daylight goes.
+Or, keep them in for a few days.
+Always better to be safe than sorry.

-Ensure your dogs and cats are microchipped as the noise and flashes from fireworks could cause them to run away and hide due to fear if you have not managed to secure them at home.
+By law your dogs have to be microchipped but ensure your cats are also.
+The noise and flashes from fireworks could cause them to run away and hide.

 If your pet has a favourite and secure place in the house, ensure they have complete access to it, no closed doors.
 If your dog uses a crate as his/her den, cover it with blankets and towels to try to insulate the noise.
 For any pets in cages or hutches again, cover them and add more straw bedding to insulate but ensure there is a gap in any covers for them to look out.
 Consider bringing outdoor pets indoors.
 If you can’t, keep checking on them.